velit/pyrl/README.md

 The game doesn't require the user to use ESC when playing the game because of the one second default delay that some terminals have.
-If you wish to use ESC when running pyrl.py without a considerable delay you can set the environmental variable ESCDELAY a value of your choosing in milliseconds.
+If you wish to use ESC when using 'pyrl.py' without a considerable delay you can set the environmental variable ESCDELAY a value of your choosing in milliseconds.
 To set the value do the following in the command line or .bashrc (or equivalent)